Hunter King

 Hunter Haley King (born Haley Ashley King; October 19, 1993) is an American actress.
 She is known for portraying Adriana Masters on Hollywood Heights (2012), Summer Newman on The Young and the Restless (2012–2016, 2018–2022) and Clementine Hughes on Life in Pieces (2015–2019).
 Earlier in her career she was credited as Haley King, but she has since been credited as Hunter King.

 Personal life

 She has an older sister named Kelli and a younger sister, Joey King.
 At a young age, King acted in a theater in Agoura Hills, California.
 Her sister Joey has said, "I'm part Jewish and part Christian, but I'm mostly Jewish."
 In August 2018, King became engaged to her boyfriend of two years, Nico Svoboda.
 They called off their engagement in 2020.

+In October 2024, King became engaged to Chris Copier.